pascalkrautm/002---Audio-News-Podcast-Generator/README.md

                               " can search the internet according to your entered interests.", "-You will then be asked whether you want the news to be generated as a pdf, an mp3 or" " voice-speak.
-If you choose the pdf or mp3 option, please note that the result will" " be saved in the 'data' folder.
+If you choose the pdf or mp3 option, please note that the result will" " be saved in the 'code' folder.
 If you decide for pdf, there is nothing more to do, " " accept entering the name you wish for you file. ", "-If you use the mp3 or voice-speak option there are further questions to consider."
                               " You have to set the voice rate, language and volume for your output. " " You will be asked if you want to use the default settings. " " Note: When you start the program for the first time, please enter your " " desired parameters.
-Otherwise the program will start with the default parameters " " set by us.
-You can change the parameters at any time according to your preferences.", "")
+Otherwise the program will start with the default parameters " "set by us.
+You can change the parameters at any time according to your preferences.
+If " "you decide for mp3, there is nothing more to do, accept entering the name you wish for " "you file.",
+                              "")
             for value in helper_description:
                 print(value)

 `get_keyword `provides the user input as topics to the PodcastGenerator.
 Additionally, the previous class is implemented to this function.
 This will provide the manual to the user when typing `h` instead of any topic.
 After the user typed in his keywords, this function will split all inputs with commas "," to prepare them for crawling through feeds.
 In addition it will check if there is an empty input and asks the user for valid input.
 Without checking this it would provide all news from RSS source.

     @staticmethod
     def get_keyword():